DreaminDani/anymessage/README.md

 docker-compose up
 ```

-AnyMessage.io runs on Google Kubernetes Engine but should work anywhere docker containers are supported.
+AnyMessage works anywhere docker containers are supported.
 If you need help with deployment, feel free to reach out!
+Deployment examples can be found in the `/docs` (and on [docs.anymessage.io](https://docs.anymessage.io))

 ## Built With